TheLogicalFounder/TheLogicalFounder/README.md

 Greatly inspired by @Yum-Muy

 - 🔭 I’m currently working on an Undertale Framework and I'm helping other game-development teams aswell.
-- 📚 I know GDScript and some Python, I look forward to learning Java, Javascript and C#.
+- 📚 I know GDScript and some Python, I look forward to learn Java, Javascript and C#.
 - 📫 At the moment, you can reach me via Discord: `thelogicalfounder`

 <!--